ziqingW/LabAnimal/README.md

   - Basically, I want to creat a table consist of multiple types of forms in rows.
 All forms are listened by their own event handlers.
 And user can add customized number of new rows.
 For example, after user clicked "ADD" button for 2 new rows, the table would render two more rows with the identical layout, then the user can edit the input as the other React form does.
   - However, the critical part is do decide when and how the new form-rows are created and rendered.
 After multiple try, finally I created a function to make a list to load the new created DOM, and call the function in multiple situations to re-render the whole table with updated value (e.g. "ADD" button-onClick; "DELETE" button-onClick)
   - In order to make that the updated value in new form-rows can be appropriately displayed, I added the related index and key name of onChanged form for React to locate the children-form which had value changed.
 Such function was wrapped in componentDidUpdate to make sure the render was at the right time.
+- 08/12 ~ 08/15/2018, created tables for animals by which user can add, edit, delete, sort and search interested animals using react-table.